shanku01/shanku01/README.md

 <br/>

-- 🔭 I’m currently working on Webfolio.
+- 🔭 I’m currently working on TourGarh.
 - 🌱 I’m currently learning node.js.
 - 👯 I’m looking to collaborate on LinkedIn.
 - 🤔 I’m looking for help with Front End Development.
 - 💬 Ask me about React and Redux.
-- 📫 How to reach me:  LinkedIn - [@iamshanku](https://www.linkedin.com/in/iamshanku/)   Twitter - [@1hewhitetiger](https://twitter.com/1hewhitetiger)
+- 📫 How to reach me:  LinkedIn - [@iamshanku](https://www.linkedin.com/in/iamshanku/)

 **Languages and Tools:**